brunopFreitas/IWPWinter2022/APPD1001 - Michael Trumbul/Bootstrap/crashCourse/notes.md

 - .col-size
   - A number between 1 and 12 (position)
-  - Or predefined sizes or breakpoints: sm, md, lg, xl (Depend on the screen width in px)
+  - Or predefined sizes or breakpoints: xs, sm, md, lg, xl (Depend on the screen width in px)

 - .col-[breakpoint]-[size].
   - A mix between predefined sizes and position.